-Africa has now registered almost 6,445 cases of coronavirus and 241 deaths.
 The continent is already suffering a huge economic impact from lockdowns aiming to contain the virus and a sharp fall in global demand for commodities.
-Some international aid workers have been prevented from doing their jobs by closed borders.

-Daily lives have been upended in most African countries due to tough lockdown measures that have affected swathes of populations that rely on informal trade for a living.
+Daily lives have been upended in many African countries due to tough lockdowns that have affected swathes of populations that rely on informal trade for a living.

-Matshidiso Moeti, World Health Organisation regional director for Africa, said governments on the continent had to balance between physical distancing measures while making sure that families had food on the table.
+Matshidiso Moeti, World Health Organisation regional director for Africa, said African governments had to balance the need for physical distancing measures with making sure that families had food on the table.

 "The potential economic impact is of great concern at the lowest socio-economic levels," Moeti said.

-(Additional reporting by Chris Mfula in Lusaka; Editing by Giles Elgood)
+(Additional reporting by Alexander Winning in Johannesburg, Chris Mfula in Lusaka and Frank Phiri in Blantyre; Editing by Giles Elgood and Nick Macfie)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.